 Related: Why is self care so important

-At first, it may seem a little hard to control your thoughts, but the more you do it, the better you will become at stay positive even when unpleasant situations arise.
+At first, it may seem a little hard to control your thoughts, but the more you do it, the better you will become at staying strong even when unpleasant situations arise.

-Taking care of your mental health is one of the most important things you can do for yourself, and for those around you.
+Taking responsibility for your mental health recovery is one of the most important things you can do for yourself, and for those around you.

-What matters the most is how we react to those not so perfect days.
+And that’s okay!
+What matters the most is how we react to those not-so-perfect days.